logdna/winevt-tailer/README.md

 winevt-tailer -c config.yaml
 ```

-which will be equvalent to running "winevt-tailer -f -b 10".
+which will be equivalent to running "winevt-tailer -f -b 10".

 Configuration file structure: